DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 In other words, it’s a chance to make important revisions to the screenplay.

-Table-reads also help the producers out, so they can get a sense of changes to scenes, which can result in any potential production delays, which in turn usually means more expenses.
+Table reads also help the producers understand changes to scenes, which can result in potential production delays, which in turn usually mean more expenses.

 Read more about what producers do in movies.